Contents

 Dealing with problems

 We strongly recommend that your club or society has a clear procedure for dealing with any problems that may arise, and that your members know where to find these procedures.
 This should all be documented within your constitution, for which we have a Template model constitution.
 If any disputes arise, having this documentation will make it far easier to deal with and prevent having to make up the rules on the spot.
-Remember that the SRC cannot arbitrate or judge disputes, although you can of course always use our Advice Centre for general advice on this.

 It is up to your club or society to decide what your procedures will look like, but we have developed some guidance underneath for you to consider.
 Bear in mind the size of your club/society and the resources available to you.
 What is appropriate for one club may not be for another.